google/sentencepiece/doc/api.md

 ```

 ## Detokenize text (postprocessing)
 Calls `SentencePieceProcessor::Decode` method to detokenize a sequence of pieces or ids into a text.
-Basically it is guaranteed that the detoknization is an inverse operation of Encode, i.e., `Decode(Encode(Normalize(input))) == Normalize(input)`.
+Basically it is guaranteed that the detokenization is an inverse operation of Encode, i.e., `Decode(Encode(Normalize(input))) == Normalize(input)`.

 ```C++
 std::vector<std::string> pieces = { "▁This", "▁is", "▁a", "▁", "te", "st", "." };   // sequence of pieces